Novel coronavirus deaths top 2,200 as number of new cases in China rises again - Local News 8

 In Japan, where attention has been focused for weeks on the Diamond Princess cruise liner docked at Yokohama, fears are growing of a separate outbreak centered around Nagano, northwest of Tokyo.

-At least 94 cases have been confirmed in the area, and one death, none of which have any connection to the ship.
-Cases have also been reported as south as Okinawa and on Kyushu, according Japanese public broadcaster NHK.
+At least 78 cases have been confirmed in Japan unrelated to the ship, and one death.
+Cases have also been reported as far south as Okinawa and on Kyushu, according Japanese public broadcaster NHK.

 On Thursday, the US Centers for Disease Control (CDC) issued a new travel advisory for Japan, but only at the mildest level, which recommends people “practice usual precautions” and avoid contact with sick people.